facebookarchive/shimmer-android/README.md

-[Shimmer](http://facebook.github.io/shimmer-android) is an Android library that provides an easy way to add a shimmer effect to any view in your Android app.
+[Shimmer](http://facebook.github.io/shimmer-android) is an Android library that provides an easy way to add a shimmer affect to any view in your Android app.

 It is useful as an unobtrusive loading indicator, and was originally developed for <a href="http://newsroom.fb.com/news/2013/04/introducing-home/">Facebook Home</a>.